tamar-dev/NegativeColorSwitcher/README.md

 - **Customizable Lists**:
   - **Blacklist Mode**: The extension applies to all websites except those on the blacklist.
   - **Whitelist Mode**: The extension applies only to websites on the whitelist.
-- **Dynamic Content Handling**: Automatically applies the negative effect to dynamic content like images and video backgrounds.
+- **Dynamic Content Handling**: Automatically applies the negative effect to dynamic content like page backgrounds, while excluding images to preserve their original appearance.
 - **User-Friendly Interface**: Modern and intuitive UI with easy-to-use switches for customization.

 ## Installation